Does Your Foundation Have Cracks in the Wall or Floor?

 The first determination should be whether the crack in question is structural or not.
 The answer is usually degree – usually a measurement of an inch.
 For example, if you take a plumb bob or 4′ level on a bowed wall, and the displacement from the crack to the floor is an inch; or if one side of the wall is in or out an inch, or if the crack is one inch or wider in width, than you probably have a structural issue, and upon that determination, we would request the services of a an independent unbiased engineer (3rd party).

 Regardless, wall cracks, cement cracks, block cracks, and mortar cracks can be sealed effectively with the right product, if applied properly.
 Combinations of structural I-Beams, angle irons, waterproof and hydraulic cements, epoxies, urethanes, polyurethanes, and other products have been used for decades to fix structural cracks from the inside.
-However, it takes experience, and knowing which product to apply to your specific foundation material and situation.
+However, it takes experience, and knowing which Woodbridge area basement wall solution to apply to your specific foundation material and situation.

 One concrete wall is not necessarily identical in chemical properties as another.
 One concrete crack is certainly different from another.
 Carbon Fiber and other fixes have been applied to bridges, parking structures for decades, and for the last few years, to the residential market with tremendous success.
 We have carbon fiber products, and carbon fiber reinforced with Kevlar.
 We have carbon fiber stitches and staples to stitch and staple a wall or floor together, if we determine this is the correct approach and application.

 Epoxies, elastomeric sealants, polyurethanes, and a few other excellent products have proven to be effective, when applied properly.
 We have also seen failures when other companies haphazardly apply these materials.
-There are a variety of systems which may be applicable in certain situations, although proper and adequate drainage, in our opinion (and those of the industry standards) may possibly be a critical component of any solution.
+There are a variety of systems which may be applicable in certain situations for foundation crack repair in your Woodbridge area home, although proper and adequate drainage, in our opinion (and those of the industry standards) may possibly be a critical component of any solution.

 Polyurethane foams, and waterproofing sealants that are elastomeric have some give as opposed to the rigidity but structural adhesion experienced with epoxy.
 Each is designed to seal walls to prevent moisture from passing through.